 While GCP is still one of the smallest cloud providers, it’s also one of the fastest-growing ones.
 Part of this is due to their constant innovation in performance, price advantages from committed use discounts, and a fast global network that reaches all parts of the globe.

-Kinsta was one of the first managed WordPress Hosting companies to exclusively use GCP to power its entire WordPress hosting infrastructure (back in 2016), and now many competitors have followed suit.
+Kinsta was one of the first hosting companies to exclusively use GCP to power its entire WordPress Hosting infrastructure (back in 2016), and many competitors have followed suit.
 Now, in 2023, even our Application Hosting and Database Hosting offerings have their infrastructures built on Google Cloud Platform servers.

 What about you?
 What’s your experience with cloud services?
 Tell us in the comment section below!